 Mortgages will be granted for the purpose of purchasing homes only.
 Mortgages will not be granted for properties owned by eligible employees prior to their employment at the College or prior to their becoming eligible for the Mortgage Program.
 The program does not provide for home improvement loans or refinancing of existing mortgages.

-The interest rate on all mortgages will be the Applicable Federal Rate, rounded up to the nearest quarter percent, at the time of application.
-All interest rate calculations are subject to a floor of 4.00%.
+The interest rate on all mortgages will be the then-current Applicable Federal Rate, rounded up to the nearest quarter percent, at the time of application.
 All mortgages will be fixed-rate mortgages.

 c.
 Maximum Amount

-The maximum amount for any College mortgage at this time is 85% of the appraised value of the property up to $350,000.
+The maximum amount for any College mortgage is 85% of the appraised value of the property up to $350,000.

 d.
 Minimum Cash Down Payment